opattison/olivermakes/about/index.md

 ## Elsewhere on the web

 I post nearly every significant thing I read or look at on the web on **[Pinboard](https://pinboard.in/u:opattison)**.
-Pinboard is my external brain and my favorite web service.
+It is my external brain and my favorite thing on the web.
 It is as complete an archive as I can keep of my reading online.

 I post short stuff on **[Twitter at olivermakes](http://twitter.com/olivermakes)**.